hackerspacesg/hackerspace.sg/contents/faq/_index/main.markdown

 # Frequently Asked Questions

-## I want to learn more about Hackerspace.SG.
+## I want to learn more about HackerspaceSG.
 How?

 Join the [mailing list](https://groups.google.com/forum/#!forum/hackerspacesg).
 Lurk for a while, then engage in discussions.
 Optionally, write a short email to introduce yourself.